Robify-Robotics/Robify-Robotics-RobiX/docs/getting-started/remote-login.md

 # 🖥️ Remote Login (NoMachine)

-Remotely access the RobiS robot using the built-in NoMachine server.
+Remotely access the RobiX robot using the built-in NoMachine server.

 ## ✅ Default Credentials